apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 - **Configure periodic checkpointing for stateful jobs**: Reactive mode restores from the latest completed checkpoint on a rescale event.
 If no periodic checkpointing is enabled, your program will loose its state.
 Checkpointing also configures a **restart strategy**.
 Reactive mode will respect the configured restarting strategy: If no restarting strategy is configured, reactive mode will fail your job, instead of scaling it.

-- Downscaling in Reactive Mode might cause longer stalls in your processing because Flink waits for the heartbeat between JobManager and the stopped TaskManager(s) to time-out.
+- Downscaling in Reactive Mode might cause longer stalls in your processing because Flink waits for the heartbeat between JobManager and the stopped TaskManager(s) to time out.
 You will see that your Flink job is stuck in the failing state for roughly 50 seconds before redeploying your job with a lower parallelism.

   The default timeout is configured to 50 seconds.
 Adjust the [`heartbeat.timeout`]({{< ref "docs/deployment/config">}}#heartbeat-timeout) configuration to a lower value, if your infrastructure permits this.
 Setting a low heartbeat timeout can lead to failures if a TaskManager fails to respond to a heartbeat, for example due to a network congestion or a long garbage collection pause.
 Note that the [`heartbeat.interval`]({{< ref "docs/deployment/config">}}#heartbeat-interval) always needs to be lower than the timeout.